Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_migration_zerto/guide.en-gb.md

 #### Step 5.1: Recreate your VLANs and segments

 When your HPC is delivered, it comes with a default distributed virtual switch and at least one VLAN.
-You can add your own VLANs via the `vRack`{.action}.
+You can add your own VLANs via the `vRack`.

 If you are using NSX-T, plan your segmentation as follows: